-Address Name Description Mode Default 2 Aging Enable 1, Enable age function in the chip.
-0, Disable aging function.
-R/W 1 Pin LED[5][2] strap option.
-PD(0): Aging disable.
-PU(1): Aging enable (default).
-Note: LED[5][2] has internal pull up.
-1 Fast Age Enable 1 = Turn on fast age (800 μs).
-R/W 0 0 Aggressive Back Off Enable 1 = Enable more aggressive back-off algorithm in half duplex mode to enhance performance.
+Address Name Description Descriptions (CONTINUED) Mode Default 0 Aggressive Back-Off Enable 1 = Enable more aggressive back-off algorithm in half duplex mode to enhance performance.
 This is not an IEEE standard.
 R/W 0 Pin PMRXD0 strap option.
-PD(0): Disable aggressive back off (default).
-PU(1): Aggressive back off.
-Note: PMRXD0 has internal pull-down.
-Register 4 ( 0x04): Global ( Control 2 7 Unicast Port- VLAN Mismatch Discard This feature is used for port VLAN (described in Register 17, Register 33).
-1, all packets cannot cross VLAN boundary.
-0, unicast packets (excluding unknown/multicast/ broadcast) can cross VLAN boundary.
-R/W 1 6 Multicast Storm Protection Disable "Broadcast Storm Protection" does not include multicast packets.
-Only DA=FFFFFFFFFFFFF pack- ets will be regulated.
-"Broadcast Storm Protection" includes DA = FFFFFFFFFFFF and DA [40] = 1 packets.
-R/W 1 5 Back Pressure Mode 1, carrier sense based back pressure is selected.
-0, collision based back pressure is selected.
-R/W 1 4 Flow Control and Back Pressure Fair Mode fair mode is selected.
+PD(0): Disable aggressive back-off (default).
+PU(1): Aggressive back-off.
+Note: SPPE has internal pull-down.
+Register 4 (0 0x04): Global (Control 2 7 Unicast Port- VLAN Mismatch Discard This feature is used for port VLAN (described in Register 17, Register 33).
+1 = All packets cannot cross VLAN boundary.
+0 = Unicast packets (excluding unknown/multicast/broadcast) can cross VLAN boundary.
+R/W 1 6 Multicast Storm Protection Disable 1 = "Broadcast Storm Protection" does not include multicast packets.
+Only DA=FFFFFFFFFFFF packets will be regulated.
+0 = "Broadcast Storm Protection" includes DA = FFFFFFFFFFFFF and DA [40] = 1 packets.
+R/W 1 5 Back Pressure Mode 1 = Carrier sense based back pressure is selected.
+0 = Collision based back pressure is selected.
+R/W 1 4 Flow Control and Back Pressure Fair Mode 1 = Fair mode is selected.
 In this mode, if a flow control port and a non-flow control port talk to the same destination port, packets from the non-flow control port may be dropped.
-This is to prevent the flow control port from being flow controlled for an extended period of time. in this mode, if a flow control port and a non-flow control port talk to the same destination port, the flow control port will be flow controlled.
+This is to prevent the flow control port from being flow controlled for an extended period of time.
+0 = In this mode, if a flow control port and a non-flow control port talk to the same destination port, the flow control port will be flow controlled.
 This may not be "fair" to the flow control port.
-R/W 1 3 No Excessive Collision Drop 1, the switch will not drop packets when 16 or more collisions occur.
-0, the switch will drop packets when 16 or more collisions occur.
+R/W 1 3 No Excessive Collision Drop 1 = The switch will not drop packets when 16 or more collisions occur.
+0 = The switch will drop packets when 16 or more collisions occur.
 R/W 0 Pin PMRXD1 strap option.
 PD(0): (default) Drop excessive collision packets.
 PU(1): Do not drop excessive collision packets.
-Note: PMRXD1 has internal pull-down.
+Note: SPDECP has internal pull-down.
+2 Huge Packet Support 1 = Will accept packet sizes up to 1916 bytes (inclusive).
+This bit setting will override setting from bit 1 of the same register.
+0 = The max packet size will be determined by bit 1 of this register.
+R/W 0